-NodeBalancers by Linode provide all the essential features of LB at only $20 per month.
-Configuration is quite straightforward and comes with some of the basic features as the following.
+NodeBalancers by Linode provide all the essential features of LB at only $10 per month.
+The configuration is quite straightforward and comes with some of the basic features as the following.

-- Throttle the connection for suspicious traffic to prevent the resources abuse
+- Throttle the connection for suspicious traffic to prevent the abuse of the resources

 - Session persistence so your request always goes to the same backend server

-- Health checks to ensure request goes to healthy server
+- Health checks to ensure request goes to a healthy server

-Rackspace is one of the leading in cloud hosting solution providers offer cloud LB to manage the online traffic by distributing the request to the multiple backend servers.
+Rackspace is one of the leading cloud hosting solution providers that offer cloud LB to manage the online traffic by distributing the request to the multiple backend servers.

 It supports multiple routing algorithms like round-robin, weighted, least connection & random.
-You can balance almost any type of services protocol including.
+You can balance almost any type of service protocol, including.